BrenKenna/TaskTide/Install.md

 ## Building from Source
 <p>
 The following describes building TaskTide from source using Gradle, different gradle installation scripts have been supplied which download and install gradle if necessary.
 Linux distributions should "<a href="/tasktide/gradlew">run this script</a>", and Windows should "<a href="/tasktide/gradlew.bat">should run this script</a>".
+Development work can fork the repository, download, and open in NetBeans/JetBrains etc IDE.
 </p>